puneetjohal/ShrimpCrackers/README.md

 #### Install and run on Apache2
 1. SSH into your droplet by running `$ ssh <user>@<droplet_ip_address>`.
 Your user account should be part of the sudo group on the droplet.
 2. Move to the www directory using `$ cd ../../var/www/`
-3. Clone the repo by running `$ sudo git clone https://github.com/puneetjohal/ShrimpCrackers.git climate_crackers`
+3. Clone the repo by running `$ sudo git clone https://github.com/puneetjohal/ShrimpCrackers.git climatecrackers`
-4. Move into the repo directory using `$ cd climate_crackers/`.
-Use `$ sudo vim climate_crackers.conf` to edit the conf file.
+4. Move into the repo directory using `$ cd climatecrackers/`.
+Use `$ sudo vim climatecrackers.conf` to edit the conf file.
 Change the parameter after "ServerName" to the IP address of your droplet.
-Save and exit, and move the conf file to the sites-enabled directory by running `$ sudo mv climate_crackers.conf ../../../etc/apache2/sites-available/`
+Save and exit, and move the conf file to the sites-enabled directory by running `$ sudo mv climatecrackers.conf ../../../etc/apache2/sites-available/`
 5. Make sure the latest version of Python (currently Python 3.7.1) is installed on your droplet by running `$ python3.7 --version`.
 The terminal should output `Python 3.7.1`.
 If not, run
 ```
   $ sudo apt-get update